Dominix446/Krai/README.md

 Why this exists
 I wanted a compact, understandable object that mixes data, topology and a notion of “governing node” (protocol).

+Then I decided, why stop?
+I proceeded to work on my own ai model.

 | Field        | Type     | Description                             |
 | :----------- | :------- | :-------------------------------------- |
 | dataInt      | int      | integer payload (default 0)             |